 New York will always have a special place in my heart which is why I love writing about it and sharing my best recommendations.
 Check out my ideas for the best things to do in New York City for first-time visitors!

 1. See New York from above

 Now, most people when they visit New York, head straight to the top of the Empire State Building.
-But to let you in on a little secret: the best views are actually found at Top of the Rock in Rockefeller Center!
-From here, you can actually see the Empire State Building standing tall against the surrounding New York skyline.
+But to let you in on a little secret: the best NYC views are actually found at Top of the Rock in Rockefeller Center.
+From there, you can actually see the Empire State Building standing tall against the surrounding New York skyline.
 In my opinion, this is where you should go!
 The Edge is another popular NYC observation deck with incredible views from the 100th floor.